FAQ: Increase in tuition fees

 The new tuition fees are more than I can afford.
 What are my options?

 Various financial aids are available for BFH students, such as grants, loans and other funding options.
+Please contact the secretariat of your degree programme.

 To what extent is the tuition fee increase linked to the federal relief package 27?